 language

-#include <iostream> int main() { std::cout << "Hello, World!\n"; }
+#include <iostream> int main() { std::cout << "Hello, World!\n"; } - Try running

-and is in C or C++) - Make
+make hello(assuming your file is calledhello.??and is in C or C++) - Make

-with:bin_PROGRAMS = hello hello_SOURCES = hello.cpp
+Makefile.amwith:bin_PROGRAMS = hello hello_SOURCES = hello.cpp - Run

 Hello World with Autotools